In the guide

 Businesses, media agencies or individuals that publish opinions online should make sure that content that has been paid for is clearly identifiable.
 Otherwise the business, media agency and the person publishing the content might break the law.

-The CMA has published guidance for businesses on what they need to do to comply with the law on online reviews and endorsements.
+The CMA has published guidance for businesses on how they can comply with the law on online reviews and endorsements.

 • 'Online reviews: letting your customers see the true picture'